xbeat/Machine-Learning/README.md

 Semi-Implicit Variational Inference (SIVI) is an advanced technique in machine learning that enhances the flexibility of variational approximations.
 Introduced by Mingzhang Yin and Mingyuan Zhou in their 2018 ICML paper, SIVI addresses limitations of traditional variational inference methods by using a more expressive family of distributions.

+## Efficient Knowledge Distillation Techniques

+Knowledge Distillation Fundamentals

+Knowledge distillation is a model compression technique where a smaller student model learns to mimic the behavior of a larger teacher model.
+The process involves training the student model to match the soft probability distributions produced by the teacher model rather than hard class labels.

 ## Mastering SQL Query Execution Order

 SQL Query Execution Order